12 Best Credit Card Consolidation Loans of November 2024

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

 Credit cards have notoriously high interest rates that can make them difficult to pay off.
-According to the Federal Reserve, the average interest rate on credit cards was 21.47% as of November 2023 (the most recent data).
+According to the Federal Reserve, the average interest rate on credit cards was 21.59% as of February 2024.
 But they can be much higher, especially if you've missed payments or have taken a cash advance.
-It may feel like you just can’t get ahead.
+It may feel like you just can't get ahead.

-But one way to quickly tackle your debt is to use a credit card consolidation loan.
-Consolidation lets you refinance credit card debt at a lower rate, making it easier to pay off.
+One way to quickly tackle your debt is to use a credit card consolidation loan.
+Consolidation lets you refinance credit card debt at a lower interest rate, making debt payoff easier, quicker, and more affordable.

 Advertiser Disclosure